Ohio high school musical abruptly halted, deemed ‘vulgar’

-MIDDLEFIELD, Ohio (WJW) – After months of planning, a local school district abruptly canceled its musical, claiming it was “vulgar.”
+MIDDLEFIELD, Ohio (WJW) — After months of planning, an Ohio school district abruptly canceled its high school musical, claiming it was “vulgar.”

 In a statement, the Cardinal Local Schools superintendent Jack Cunningham said, “The Cardinal Local School District has decided that its spring musical production will not be ‘The 25th Annual Putnam County Spelling Bee.’
 Its dialogue and song lyrics contain vulgarity and are therefore not suitable for our pre-teen and teenage students in an educational setting.”

 Two of the characters in the musical are gay male parents.
-The district states anyone suggesting discrimination is “mistaken.”
+The district said anyone suggesting discrimination is “mistaken.”

 The school board made the decision to cancel the musical.
 A request for comment was not returned.